Veliko Tarnovo

 Samovodska charshia

-Photo source : Tourist information center of Veliko Tarnovo
+Photo source : Tourist information centre of Veliko Tarnovo

-From the 19th century, the street developed as a business center.
+From the 19th century, the street developed as a business centre.
 On market days, the street was the liveliest part of the town, consisting of craftsmen workshops, inns, and shops.

-In the 1980s, as part of the programmer to redevelop Veliko Turnovo as a tourist attraction, the market place is restored as a living museum in the city.
-There are functional workshops at work such as a potter, a weaver, a baker, a confectioner, and other.
+In the 1980s, as part of the programme to redevelop Veliko Turnovo as a tourist attraction, the market place was restored as a living museum in the city.
+Functional workshops, such as those of a potter, a weaver, a baker, a confectioner, and others, are at work.

 Tsarevets